MicrosoftDocs/power-automate-docs/articles/regions-overview.md

 # FAQ for regions in Microsoft Flow #

-This document provides a list of frequently asked questions about Microsft Flow.
+This document provides a list of frequently asked questions about Microsoft Flow.

 ## How do I find out where my flow is deployed? ##